Success Through Youth Entrepreneurship

 BUILD believes the power of student ideas in action drives youth to reach their fullest potential in school and beyond.
 That’s why we help our students develop their own business ideas, write business plans, pitch to funders and launch real businesses.
 As they reap the rewards—from keeping their profits to gaining self-confidence—they clearly see the connection between the classroom and career success.
 And because we know they can and should attend college, students also receive individualized academic support and advising for their school-work and college planning.
 Entrepreneurship is the hook, but college is the goal.

 Who We Serve: Under-Resourced Youth

 BUILD tackles the soaring high school drop-out rate that has reached more than 50% in some urban schools and communities.
 Many students enter these high schools academically unprepared.
 Few find the resources to catch up.
-As a result, nearly 54% of drop-outs leave school their freshman year.
+As a result, nearly 54% of drop-outs leave school their freshman year, the most critical year of high school.
 Unlike many other college-preparation programs, BUILD actively seeks to serve students who struggle academically when they enter high school.
 These students often face multiple socioeconomic risk factors and doubt the transformative power and value of education.